 Years ago, you needed a store full of booze in a decent location, and you could make a good living owing a liquor store.
 That is no longer enough.

 Tastes are changing.
-Sure there are still pockets of traditional beer alcohol drinkers but in most locations wine and specifically alcohols with a wide array of flavors are becoming the “taste du jour”.
+Sure there are still pockets of traditional beer alcohol drinkers but in most locations wine and specifically alcohols with a wide array of flavors are becoming the “taste du jour” along with craft beers.
 Wine boutiques and mega stores are growing rapidly.

 You want to look for a store that has a good product mix.
 And, if any store has built a reputation on great selection and knowledgeable staff, it can be an ideal situation.
 But, you have to be certain that you have, or can hire people, with the same degree of product knowledge as the seller, if in fact he was the one who has built the stores reputation.